Wife of North Korea’s Kim Jong Un reappears after a year out of the public eye

 In the end, though, South Korea’s National Intelligence Service (NIS) believes the reason was much less dramatic: she had merely been spending time with her children and sheltering the regime’s bloodline from the coronavirus pandemic.

-In any case, images of Ri published by state media on Wednesday showed her smiling and clapping next to Kim at a concert on Tuesday to mark the Day of the Shining Star, the official birthday of Kim’s father, former leader Kim Jong Il.
+Images of Ri published by state media on Wednesday showed her smiling and clapping next to Kim at a concert on Tuesday to mark the Day of the Shining Star, the official birthday of Kim’s father, former leader Kim Jong Il.

 “As the General Secretary came to the auditorium of the theater together with his wife Ri Sol Ju amid the welcome music, all the participants burst into thunderous cheers of ‘Hurrah!’,” the Korean Central News Agency reported.

-Ri had often accompanied Kim to major public events, but had not been seen since January last year at an event for the Lunar New Year holiday,
+Ri had often accompanied Kim to major public events, but had not been seen since January last year at an event for the Lunar New Year holiday.

 South Korean lawmakers had asked the NIS about Ri’s absence at a regular intelligence briefing on Tuesday.